 The Hidden Costs of Long Cycle Times

-• Merge conflicts: The longer a branch lives, the more likely it will conflict with other changes.
-Resolving conflicts is pure waste.
+- Merge conflicts: The longer a branch lives, the more it drifts from main.
+Fixing conflicts is pure waste.

 The Compounding Effect